-oidentd can be run as a standalone program or started by a service manager.
-It will fork to the background by default.
+oidentd can be run as a standalone server or started by a service manager.
+By default, oidentd forks to the background after starting up.

-If you installed oidentd from your distribution’s package repositories, an init script or service file may already have been included for you.
-Consult your distribution’s documentation for more information.
+If you installed oidentd from your distribution's package repositories, an initialization script or systemd service may already have been included in the package.
+Consult your distribution's documentation for more information.

-oidentd needs to be started as root on most systems, but will normally drop privileges automatically after starting up.
+oidentd needs to be started as root on most systems, but normally drops its privileges automatically after starting up.
 See Dropping Privileges for details.

---address: bind to the specified address (can be specified more than once)
+--address: bind to the specified address (may be specified multiple times)

 --debug: show messages that may be useful for debugging

 --foreground: do not run as a background process

 --port: listen on the specified port instead of port 113